 Apipheny is an API integrator for Google Sheets.
 It supports GET and POST requests to JSON and CSV APIs.

 The difference between using the public script described in part 1 versus using the Apipheny add-on is that Apipheny comes with more functions and features than the script from Github does.

 For example if you want to save your JSON data request, or you want to scheduling your request to refresh the data in your Google Sheet on a recurring basis, then you’ll need to modify the code in the script.

 But with Apipheny, all of those features are included.
 With Apipheny, you can:

 Click here to read about all of Apipheny’s features, or check out my demo video:

-Apipheny is free to try for 30 days and then it starts at $19/month.
+Apipheny is free to try for 30 days.

 If you want to check out some tutorials showing you how to connect various APIs to Google Sheets using the Apipheny add-on, we’ve created the following guides: